-The trustees appoint the CEO.
-The CEO is given delegated responsibility from trustees for the day to day operation and management of the academy trust.
-The CEO has overarching responsibility of the performance of the academy trust and its staff.
-The CEO is also named individually as the academy's trust Accounting Officer.
-The role of the CEO is supported by the Executive Team.
+The trustees appoint the Co CEOs.
+The Co CEOs are given delegated responsibility from trustees for the day to day operation and management of the academy trust.
+The Co CEOs has overarching responsibility of the performance of the academy trust and its staff.
+One Co CEO is also named individually as the academy's trust Accounting Officer.
+The role of the Co CEOs is supported by the Executive Team.